Benjamin Butler: Cotton seizures

 Shortly after the Confiscation Act of 1862 became effective in September, Butler increasingly relied upon it as a means of grabbing cotton.
 Since the Act permitted confiscation of property owned by anyone "aiding the Confederacy," Butler reversed his earlier policy of encouraging trade by refusing to confiscate cotton brought into New Orleans for sale.
-Firstly, he conducted a census in which 4,000 respondents failing to pledge loyalty to the Union were banished.
+First, he conducted a census in which 4,000 respondents failing to pledge loyalty to the Union were banished.
 Their property was seized and sold at low auction prices in which his brother Andrew was often the prime buyer.
 Next, the general sent expeditions into the countryside with no military purpose other than to confiscate cotton from residents who were assumed to be disloyal.
 Once brought into New Orleans, the cotton would be similarly sold in rigged auctions.
 To maintain correct appearances, auction proceeds were dutifully held for the benefit of "just claimants", but the Butler consortium still ended up owning the cotton at bargain prices.
 Always inventive of new terminology to achieve his ends, Butler sequestered, or made vulnerable to confiscation, such "properties" in all of Louisiana beyond parishes surrounding New Orleans.

 Censorship of newspapers

 Butler censored New Orleans newspapers.
 When William Seymour, the editor of the New-Orleans Commercial Bulletin, asked Butler what would happen if the newspaper ignored his censorship, an angry Butler reportedly stated, "I am the military governor of this state — the supreme power — you cannot disregard my order, Sir.
 By God, he that sins against me, sins against the Holy Ghost."
 When Seymour published a favorable obituary of his father, who had been killed serving in the Confederate army in Virginia, Butler confiscated the newspaper and imprisoned Seymour for three months.

-Butler closed The Picayune when it ran an editorial that he found offensive.
-Historian John D. Winters wrote that most of the newspapers "were allowed to reopen later but were so rigidly controlled that all color and interest were drained away" and that churches that planned a special day of prayer and fasting for the Confederacy were forbidden from doing so.
-Several clergymen were placed under arrest for refusing to pray for President Lincoln.
-The Episcopal churches were closed, and their three ministers were sent to New York City under military escort.